Are There Side Effects to Neurofeedback?

 Similar to most types of therapies, neurofeedback training may cause side effects.
 However, these side effects are mostly mild and don't last for too long.

-Think of it this way: feeling tired after a workout at the gym is a side effect of exercising.
+Feeling tired after a workout at the gym is a side effect of exercising.
 Or is it a benefit?
 It's the same with brain training: the most common side effect of neurofeedback is fatigue, but that's usually a sign you are doing well.

 And while brain training is comparable to physical training in many ways, the brain reveals the side effects of training differently than the body does.